rlNkoo/PrimeLab/README.md

 ## How to Use

 1. Add the project to your Java environment (for example via Maven build).
-2. Import the classes you need, e.g. `io.primely.Primes`, `io.primely.Sieve`, etc.
+2. Import the classes you need, e.g. `com.rlnkoo.primely.Primes`, `com.rlnkoo.primely.Sieve`, etc.
 3. Call the static methods for prime testing, generation, factorization, or sieve-based enumeration.
 4. For advanced checks, use `Primes.provePratt` or `Primes.provePocklington` to obtain certificates.
 5. For number theory utilities like modular exponentiation or CRT, use `ModMath`.